noahehall/theBookOfNoah/0current/hashicorp/vault.md

 #### seal/unseal: preferred for systems not involved in automation

+- we've automated this process in nirv-core
-- an initial server is configured to know where and ohw to access storage, doesnt know how to decrypt any of it
+- an initial server is configured to know where and how to access storage, doesnt know how to decrypt any of it
 - unsealing: the process of obtaining the root key neccesary to read the decryption key to decrypt the data
   - without unsealing: no useful operations can be executed against the vault server
   - in order to unseal data: vault needs to decrypt the encryption key using the rootkey